 This portion of the Closing Disclosure is a comprehensive overview of the fees involved in getting your mortgage.

-- Origination Fee: Typically, about 1% of the loan.
-This fee covers all of the administrative costs associated with your mortgage application, as well as the costs required to underwrite your loan.
-Together with mortgage points, this will be listed under Origination Charges on your Loan Estimate.
+- Origination fee: Typically, this is about 1% of the loan.
+The origination fee covers all of the administrative costs associated with your mortgage application.

 - Mortgage points: If you’ve chosen to buy mortgage points, it’ll be reflected here.
 Points enable you to reduce the interest rate on your loan.
 One point equals 1% of the loan amount.
 For example, one point will cost you $2,000 if your loan is $200,000.
 Mortgage points, along with the origination fee, are listed on the Closing Disclosure under Origination Charges.

 - Application fee: The mortgage application fee covers the cost to process your application.
 The total amount varies by lender.